Developers Guide

 Developer Dependencies

-- Chia Wallet: Chia 2.5.7 (only needed for live WalletConnect testing/playthroughs, not required for simulator testing)
+brew install llvm).
+Build scripts automatically detect and use it. - Chia Wallet: Chia 2.7.1 or later (required minimum for Alpha 2; only needed for live WalletConnect testing, not required for simulator testing)

-- Codebase: Access to the chia-gaming repository or the Docker images
+- Codebase: Access to the chia-gaming repository or the release artifacts

 User Dependencies

-For common setup issues and solutions (Docker version, permissions, etc.), see the Known Issues document.
+For common setup issues and solutions, see the Known Issues document.

 Development Workflow